sylvainwhite/sylvain-white-dev/pages/languages.md

 <br/>

-## Summary of 'The C Programming Language' by Kernighan & Ritchie
+## Book: The C Programming Language' by Kernighan & Ritchie

 Personal summary of the classic "The C Programming Language" by Brian W. Kernighan & Dennis M. Ritchie, Prentice Hall ed., 1988.
 Because I read it thoroughly many times.
 It is more nostalgia than anything else.
 Note the book was typeset with (pic|tbl|eqn|troff -ms) on a DEC VAX 8550.
 It says it all.
 [[pdf]({{ site.github.url }}/resources/cLanguageKRSummary.pdf){:target="_blank"}]